بسم الله الرحمن الرحيم

 - 67 is the total number of times the word “salat” is mentioned in the Quran.
 67 is also the 19th prime number.

 - (a) Note that God says that the contact prayer is prescribed at specific times, He does not say that they are prescribed with “specific names”.
 This has been a source of confusion for some Quranists, who try to look for “named prayers” in the Quran.
-In fact, 24:58 is not specifying the times of prayer at all, or introducing two new prayers.
+In fact, 24:58 (where two prayers are “named”) is not specifying the times of prayer at all, or introducing two new prayers.
 It is describing the times of privacy for adults when they retreat to sleep.
 The period of privacy at night is specified using the night prayer and the dawn prayer as reference markers.
-And it is evident that people were already praying at these times, and familiar with their names, even before this verse was revealed to clarify the times of privacy.
+And it is evident that people were already praying at these times, and familiar with these names, even before this verse was revealed to clarify the times of privacy.
+There is no reason to take this verse out of context and pretend it is prescribing the times of prayer.
 The times of the 5 prayers are described clearly in the Quran, and not restricted to those prayers mentioned by a name.
 Some of those searching for “named prayers” in the Quran count the middle prayer mentioned in in 2:238, and arrive at 3 prayers, while others discount it as a named prayer, and settle for 2 prayers.
 It is interesting that they have arrived at different combinations of 3 or 2 prayers, that cover all the 5 times described in the Quran. (b) Another misconception is that Shia Muslims have only 3 times for prayer.
 In fact Shia Muslims also follow 5 times, but they also follow a concept of “combining the times” (which is not prescribed in the Quran).
 Sunni Muslims allow “combining” under specific conditions, like travel, while Shia Muslims allow combining unconditionally.
 Still praying them separately, in their prescribed 5 times, is considered better, even by the Shia.

 - Confirmed in 2:238, 3:39, 22:26.